dmurvihill/motion-sdk/docs/markdown/motion-sdk.limitexceedederror.md

 ## LimitExceededError class

-Motion returned 429 Limit Exceeded; we have overrun the rate limit
+Motion returned 429 Limit Exceeded.
+We have overrun the rate limit.

 **Signature:**